kevin218/Eureka/docs/source/index.rst

 - **Stage 5:** Fits the light curves with noise and astrophysical models using different optimization or sampling algorithms.
 - **Stage 6:** Displays the planet spectrum in figure and table form using results from the Stage 5 fits.

+In general, it is recommended to interface with Eureka using Eureka!
+Control Files (ECFs) and running command line scripts.
+This helps to increase the automation of the pipeline and increases the reproducibility of your results as the ECF you used will be copied to the output folder and your analysis will follow a pre-defined order.
+That way if somebody asks you how you analyzed your data, you can just send them your copied ECF files and the version number of Eureka! that you used.

 The full code for ``Eureka!`` is available on `GitHub <http://github.com/kevin218/Eureka>`_.